A landlord cannot stop you renting their property without going through the proper steps.

 The Coronavirus (Scotland) Act 2020 is an emergency law to protect renters in Scotland during coronavirus.

 The temporary law applies to all eviction notices issued on or after 7 April 2020.
-The original end date was 30 September 2020.
-The Scottish Parliament has extended the law until 31 March 2021 with some changes to notice periods.
+The Scottish Parliament has extended the law until 30 September 2021.

 Before a landlord can start legal proceedings to evict, they must give the tenant notice.
 In most cases, the temporary law means landlords must give you at least 6 months' notice to end a tenancy.